 Healthy Beef Pie

-Due to an overwhelming request here’s my version of a healthy beef pie.
-This is based on a traditional French Style beef bourguignon recipe I leant to make years ago as an apprentice chef.
+Here's my popular healthy version of a beef pie.
+This is based on a traditional French Style beef bourguignon recipe I learnt to make years ago as an apprentice chef.
 The first key secret lies in the quality of the beef you use.
-For this I’ve used beef cheeks that I purchased from my local butcher.
-What I love about them is that they respond exceptionally well to long slow braising – each piece is tender and moist and basically melts in the mouth when you eat it.
-You can also use other lean braising cuts such as chuck.
-I’ve used lots of onion that helps to thicken as well as flavour the sauce and a little star anis that adds that special touch and marries perfectly with the red wine used in the recipe.
+For this, I've used beef cheeks that I purchased from my local butcher.
+What I love about them is that they respond exceptionally well to long slow braising - each piece is tender and moist and basically melts in the mouth when you eat it.
+I've used lots of onion that helps to thicken as well as flavour the sauce and a little star anise that adds that special touch and marries perfectly with the red wine used in the recipe.

 4 onions, sliced